 “Everyone came because of the war.
 No one comes for fun”

-This is a camp that has not received the same level of attention as Calais; either by the media or the UK government.
-It is the forgotten camp.
 The unaccompanied minors in Dunkirk were not included in the 350 children taken in by the UK under the Dubs amendment.

 We believe that by giving the voice of the British public to those directly affected by the refugee crisis we can encourage more people to see refugees as not dissimilar to themselves.
 This could happen to anyone, anywhere and at any time.